Overview

 Re a Debtor: Joseph represented clients in the Insolvency and Companies Court, obtaining injunctions restraining vexatious claims said to be valued at £1,225,000 and £1,950,000 respectively.
 The case involved issues of inherent jurisdiction and attempts to use the insolvency procedures to extort and harass Joseph’s clients.
 As part of this, Joseph obtained final injunctions against persons unknown pursuing the alleged debts to prevent the use of sham assignments.

 Newman v Hertfordshire County Council: Joseph represented the Defendant in a one-day hearing before HHJ Pearce sitting as a deputy judge of the High Court.
 He successfully had twelve of the Claimants’ thirteen arguments struck out or had summary judgment entered against them.
+Joseph later successfully defended the remaining negligence case in a three-day trial.

 Re D: Advising on the merits of relief from forfeiture in a case where the bailiffs discovered that the tenant had died during execution of the possession order and there was no person capable of applying for relief for a considerable time.